SPECIAL ISSUES & TRACKS

 Journal of Marketing – Professor Harald van Heerde

-Journal of Marketing Research – Professor Peter Danaher
+Journal of Marketing Research and Marketing Science – Professor Peter Danaher

 Journal of Service Research and International Journal of Research Marketing – Professor Ujwal Kayande